gabeklein/expressive-mvc/README.md

   )
 }
 ```
-With this, we can freely interact with all different sources of state!
+With this, we can interact with all different sorts of state!

 <br />

 <h2 id="concept-async">Working with async and callbacks</h2>

-Because dispatch is taken care of, we can focus on editing values however we need to.
+Because dispatch is taken care of, we can focus and edit values however we need to.
 This makes the asynchronous stuff like timeouts, promises, callbacks, and fetching a piece of cake.

 ```ts
 class StickySituation extends Model {